KolyaHarutyunyan/SudokuUI/README.md

     -   Build my own backend API?
 Does one exist already?
 -   Consistent UI styling
     -   Use a prebuilt component library for styling (`react-bootstrap`, `material-ui`, `semantic-ui`, etc.) or my own?
+-   Interactive tutorial, like what they have on `https://coolors.co`
 -   Deploy somewhere :)

 ## Installation and Use